About the Museum

 Q: How do I donate clothes, accessories, or other fashion related material to the Museum at FIT?

 A: The Museum at FIT has long benefited from the publicís generosity in building its collections.
 We continue to welcome gifts, however not every object is right for the Museumís collections.
-If you have something you believe belongs in our museum contact Laura Gawron at firstname.lastname@example.org.
+If you have something you believe belongs in our museum contact Laura Gawron at email@example.com.
 You must be able to send a description and images of your proposed donation.
 If emailing images, please limit the file size to 2mb.
 Information will then be forwarded to the appropriate curator.
-Please be aware that unsolicited donations are not accepted, and will be returned to the sender or disposed of.
+Please be aware that unsolicited donations are not accepted.
 For more information about our careful process for reviewing all gift offers and what to expect, please visit our Donations and In-Kind Gifts page.

 Q: How do I become a member of the Museum?

 A: The Museum at FIT does not offer a general membership since it is free to all visitors.
-However, the Museum offers two other types of membership.
-One is to the Couture Council, a philanthropic circle of friends.
+However, the Museum does offer a membership to our Couture Council, a philanthropic circle of friends.
 To learn more about the benefits to this high level membership, please visit our Couture Council page.